Havana, Cuba is ready for you!

 From the leather seat in the back of the 1956 blue Chevy convertible with its throaty six cylinders I could see the rain at the end of the road.
 It was so thick, everything behind it had disappeared into the grey canvas lurching ominously towards us.

-Driving back to San Francisco Square where our ship was docked, I drank in the street scenes as thirstily as the Hemingway daiquiri at El Floridita earlier that afternoon.
+Driving back to San Francisco Square where our ship was docked, I drank in the street scenes as thirstily as the Hemingway daiquiri at El Floridita earlier that afternoon when we’d peeled off from our fellow cruisers and went cruising the streets on our own.
 Cars of every description from the old classics in various states ranging from rust buckets to shiny movie stars crisscrossed past us.
 The latter usually bearing tourists with the wind in their hair.
 Children kicked soccer balls or played baseball with anything they could hit around.

-What you don’t see are scooters.
-In a city with narrow alleys and piazzas, this is usually the number one form of transport.
+What you don’t see are motor scooters.
+In a city with narrow alleys and piazzas, this is usually the number one form of transport (think Italy).
 Not in Havana.
 Public buses don’t have windows and houses are brightly painted to hide their states of disrepair.

 The shopping is non-existent unless you count souvenirs.
-I do, so was pleased to find art and crafts in shops down most alleys and at the Art Market near the port.
+I do, so was pleased to find art and crafts in shops down most alleys and at the fabulous Art Market near the port.
 The selection of paintings was so overwhelming in an hour I hadn’t been able to decide.
-With a panic on in the last moment I bought one for about $40 and hope it’s going to fit in back in New Zealand.
+With a panic on in the last moment I bought one for about $40 and hope it’s going to look good back in New Zealand.
+(Addendum: it does.)

 7 Tips for visiting Havana: